 Athens is a global city and one of the biggest economic centers in southeastern Europe.
 It has a large financial sector, and its port Piraeus is both the largest passenger port in Europe and the second-largest in the world.
 The Municipality of Athens (also City of Athens), which actually constitutes a small administrative unit of the entire city, had a population of 664,046 (in 2011) within its official limits, and a land area of 38.96 km2.
 The urban area of Athens (Greater Athens and Greater Piraeus) extends beyond its administrative municipal city limits, with a population of 3,090,508 (in 2011) over an area of 412 km2.
 According to Eurostat in 2011, the functional urban area of Athens was the 9th most populous FUA in the European Union, with a population of 3.8 million people.
 Athens is also the southernmost capital on the European mainland and the warmest major city in Europe.

 Athens has a hot-summer Mediterranean climate.
 The dominant feature of Athens’ climate is an alternation between prolonged hot and dry summers and mild winters with moderate rainfall.
 With an average of 432 millimeters (17.0 in) of yearly precipitation, rainfall occurs largely between the months of October and April.
 July and August are the driest months when thunderstorms occur sparsely.
 After Valletta in Malta, Athens is the warmest capital in Europe.

 Most beautiful places to visit in Athens:

 • The Acropolis:

-It is the most important monument until today.
-It was dedicated to the patron goddess of the city, Athena since Parthenon means also the apartment of the irgin.
+It is the most important monument today.
+It was dedicated to the patron goddess of the city, Athena since Parthenon means also the apartment of the virgin.
 Athena was the goddess of wisdom, war and also a virgin.
 The Parthenon is located on the top of the Acropolis hill.

 • National Archaeology Museum: